-

 In the period, 11th _13th century, the chronicles were penned by monks, in Latin, loaded with misogyny and written to order, so usually from the viewpoint of either the victor or the church, or created for some other political purpose.
 Recognising those important facts is something I’ve kept in mind as I’ve written these novels.

-My books are as near to the truth as it’s possible to get.
-Research is cross-checked with as many sources, both contemporary and secondary, as I can discover.
 The facts remain milestones while the stories in-between will always be the results of credible speculation, combined with the author’s own lifetime experiences, and the art of the possible – or even the probable.

 Adventures – romances – political intrigues and family treacheries – battles won and battles lost – lives lived and lives sacrificed – all become more interesting when they are soundly based on fact, and are better stories because of it.